mosmar99/ChessProjectClass/README.md

 ## Declarations
 I, Isac Paulsson, declare that I am the sole author of the content I add to this repository.

 I, Mahmut Osmanovic, declare that I am the sole author of the content I add to this repository.

+I, Linus Savinainen, declare that I am the sole author of the content I add to this repository.